billwiliams/NLP/deep_n_grams/README.md

 The generator returns the data in a format that we can  directly use in the model when computing the feed-forward of the algorithm.
 This iterator returns a batch of lines and per token mask.
 The batch is a tuple of three parts: inputs, targets, mask.
 The inputs and targets are identical.
 The second column will be used to evaluate  predictions.
 Mask is 1 for non-padding tokens.

+###  Repeating Batch generator

+The way the iterator is currently defined, it will keep providing batches forever.

+Usually we want to cycle over the dataset multiple times during training (i.e. train for multiple *epochs*).

+For small datasets we can use [`itertools.cycle`](https://docs.python.org/3.8/library/itertools.html#itertools.cycle) to achieve this easily.